-"If I have had my eyes upon that port; it was only while I was thinking of matters in which you have no part nor interest."
-"Hallo-let the poor fellow be in peace," growled a grum voice from the other side of the after gun of the brig.
-He wont try to get away with them irons on his feet," "Eh ?
-Is that you, Wickham ?" asked the marine, as he saw a whiskered face dimly defined over the breech of the gun.
-(The disguised voice sounded something like Wickham's.)
-"Yes, 'tis me-just come off with a locker full of oranges," returned the husky, grum voice.
+'If I have had my eyes upon that port, it was only while I was thinking of matters in which you have no part nor interest.'
+'Halloo-let the poor fellow be in peace,' growled a grum voice from the other side of the after gun of the brig.
+'He won't try to get away with those irons on his feet.'
+'Eh?
+Is that you, Wickham?' asked the marine, sa he saw a whiskered face dimly defined over the breech of the gun.
+(The disguised voice sounded something like Wickham's.
+'Yes, 'tis me-just come off with a locker full of oranges,' returned the husky, grum voice.

-"Eh ?
-Oranges ?
+Eh?
+Oranges?
 Give us one.
-Come."
-An orange was extended over the gun, and the greedy marine made a grab for it, and as he found it securely in his possession a hurried "thank'ee" dropped from his lips.
-He cast his eyes furtively about him to see that no officer was about, and then he went at the fruit, and in a marvellous short space of time he had devoured it.
-"Give us another," he whispered, peering over the gun.
+Come.'
+An orange was extended over the gun, and the greedy marine made a grab for it, and as he found it securely in his possession a hurried thank-ee' dropped from his lips.
+He cast his eyes furtively about him to see that no officer was about, and then he went at the fruit, and in a marvellous short space of time he had devoured it.)
+Give us another,' he whispered, peering over the gun.
 But the donor of the devoured fruit was gone, and the sentry resumed his walk.
 At the end of ten minutes the marine began to yawn, and his eyelids manifested a strong propensity to droop, but he put forth all his power to keep them up.
 Ere long his gaze became remarkably unsteady, and his steps were slower and more dubious.
 Just then the sergeant came along on his route, and the sleepy sentinel quickened his pace and lifted his head up with considerable energy.
-"All safe ?" inquired the officer.
+'All safe?' inquired the officer.

-"Right as a Bible," responded the sentry.
+Right as a Bible,' responded the sentry.

-The sergeant passed on, and in a few moments more the poor marine leaned up against a gun.
-His power of locomotion had failed him, for his eyes would not keep open, and with a few more | and men were seen coming over. efforts to keep his gaze fixed upon his prisoners. he bowed his head and sank gradually down.
-He lay with his body upon the deck, and his and we'll let 'em whistle for their new man. a single instant to see that the sentry was asleep, "-sh !" he uttered, laying his finger, upon have come to liberate you, and you will show your sense by holding your tongue and using your limbs.
+The sergeant passed on, and in a few moments more the poor marine leaned against a gun.
+His power of locomotion had failed him, for his eyes would not keep open, and with a few more efforts to keep his gaze upon his prisoners, he bowed his head and sank gradually down.
+He lay with his body upon the deck, and his head upon one of the trunks of the gun.
+As soon as he had assumed this position the giver of the trange made his appearance.
+He stopped a single instant to see that the sentry was asleep, and then he passed in between the guns. '-sh!' he uttered, laying his finger upon young Fretart's arm.- 'Make no noise.
+I have come to liberate you, and you'll show your sense by holding your tongue and using your limbs.
 My boat is ahead.
-You can swim ?"
-"Yes," quickly replied Henry, hardly knowing what to make of this.
+You can swim?'
+'Yes,' quickly replied Henry, hardly knowing what to make of this.